CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/14.HDM reset/default.md

 1. To access the HDM dashboard, select _HDM_ from _Shortcuts_ or from the Menu in the on-premises vCenter.
 2. Select the _Administration_ tab,** **then _HDM Health_ and** _HDM Reset_** (figure 43).
 If the _HDM Reset_ button is not enabled, then reboot the HDM appliance and try again.
+3. For HDM reset to start, administrators will have to restart the praapa IOFilter service on all ESXi of the cluster on-prem and then reboot the appliance manually.
+This step is applicable on all resource allocations except Ultra Lite.
+4. SPBM should be removed on VMs or VMs with SPBM should be powered off before the IOFilter restart.
-3. Select the _HDM RESET_ button to trigger the reset.
+5. Select the _HDM RESET_ button to trigger the reset.
-4. You can view the task in the on-premises vCenter (figure 44).
+6. You can view the task in the on-premises vCenter (figure 44).
-5. Restart the HDM appliance from vCenter and wait for the restart to complete.
+7. Restart the HDM appliance from vCenter and wait for the restart to complete.

 _Figure 43: vCenter HDM Reset Tab_